Prize Homes Gold Coast 2026: Complete Lottery Guide for Queensland Buyers

 What You Need to Know About Taxes & Winnings

-Australian tax law treats lottery prize homes distinctly from cash prizes or investment income.
-The core rule is clear: a prize home won in a registered charity lottery is not subject to income tax.
-The ATO explicitly exempts lottery prizes from income tax.
-You will not pay income tax on the market value of a $5.6 million home when you win it.
+Australian tax law treats lottery homes differently from cash prizes.
+A prize home from a registered charity lottery has no income tax.
+The ATO says lottery prizes are tax-free.
+You won't pay income tax on a $5.6 million home.

 Detailed Cost Breakdown for a $5.6M Prize Home